-We estimate that the net proceeds we will receive from this offering will be approximately \$ million (or approximately \$ million if the underwriters exercise their overallotment option in full), in each case assuming an initial public offering price of \$15.00 per share and after deducting underwriting discounts of approximately \$ (or approximately \$ if the underwriters exercise their overallotment option in full), and estimated organization and offering expenses of approximately \$ million payable by us.
+We estimate that the net proceeds we will receive from this offering will be approximately \$248.2 million (or approximately \$285.7 million if the underwriters exercise their overallotment option in full), in each case assuming an initial public offering price of \$20.00 per share and after deducting estimated organization and offering expenses of approximately \$1.8 million payable by us.
+Concurrently with this offering, we will sell to an affiliate of Angelo, Gordon 750,000 shares of our common stock and to certain of our directors and executive officers an aggregate of 110,500 shares of our common stock in our concurrent private placement at a price per share equal to the initial public offering price per share in this offering, yielding \$17.2 million of proceeds to us.

-Shares of our common stock sold to certain investors in private funds managed by affiliates of Angelo, Gordon will be purchased by the per share, representing a discount to the underwriters of \$ per share, all of which discount will be payable by us at underwriters from us at \$ closing.
-All of the other shares sold in this offering will be sold to the underwriters at \$ per share, representing an initial discount to the underwriters of per share.
-Of this initial discount, we will pay the underwriters \$ per share, and our Manager will pay the underwriters \$ per share, in each S case upon the closing of this offering.
-We have agreed to repay our Manager \$ per share and pay the underwriters an additional \$ per share, in each case with respect to all shares sold in this offering if during any full four calendar quarter period during the 24 full calendar quarters after the consummation of this offering our Core Earnings (as described herein) for any such four-quarter period exceeds the product of (x) the weighted average of the issue price per share of all public offerings of our common stock, multiplied by the weighted average number of shares outstanding (including any restricted stock units, any restricted shares of common stock and any other shares of common stock underlying awards granted under our equity incentive plans) in such four-quarter period and (y) %.
-If we meet the performance hurdle rate described above, we would repay our Manager \$ million in the aggregate (or \$ million if the underwriters exercise their overallotment option in full) and pay the underwriters an additional underwriting discount equal to \$ million in the aggregate (or \$ million if the underwriters exercise their overallotment in full).
-In such case, our total net proceeds from this offering would be approximately \$ million (or, if the underwriters exercise their overallotment option in full, approximately \$ million), after deducting the initial underwriting discount, the additional underwriting discount and estimated offering expenses.
+The underwriters have agreed to reserve up to 750,000 shares for sale to certain former or existing investors in private funds managed by affiliates of Angelo, Gordon.
+Such shares will be purchased by the underwriters from us at \$ per share, representing a discount to the underwriters of \$ per share, all of which discount will be payable by our Manager on our behalf at closing.
+We refer to these shares as the "reserved shares."
+For all other shares sold in this offering the underwriters will be entitled to receive \$ per share payable by our Manager at closing, and the underwriters will forego the per share for these shares and the \$ receipt of payment of \$ per share, subject to the following.
+We will agree to reimburse the \$ per share to the underwriters if during any full four calendar share for the reserved shares sold in this offering, if any, to our Manager and pay the \$ quarter period during the 24 full calendar quarters after the consummation of this offering our Core Earnings (as described herein) for any such four-quarter period exceeds the product of (x) the weighted average of the issue price per share of all public offerings of our common stock, multiplied by the weighted average number of shares outstanding (including any restricted stock units, any restricted shares of common stock and any other shares of common stock underlying awards granted under our equity incentive plans) in such four-quarter period; and (y) 8%.
+If we meet the performance hurdle rate described above, we would repay our Manager \$7.5 million in the aggregate (or \$8.625 million if the underwriters exercise their overallotment option in full) and pay the underwriters an additional underwriting discount equal to \$7.5 million in the aggregate (or \$8.625 million if the underwriters exercise their overallotment in full) assuming that no reserved shares are sold in this offering.
+In such case, our total net proceeds from this offering would be approximately \$233.2 million (or, if the underwriters exercise their overallotment option in full, approximately \$268.4 million), after deducting the initial underwriting discount, the additional underwriting discount and estimated offering expenses.
+See "Capitalization" and "Underwriting-Reserved Shares."